wpswings/woo-one-click-upsell-funnel/README.txt

 #### 4) Exit Intent Pop-Up:
-Using the WooCommerce Upsell Plugin you can enable the [**pop-up on exit intent feature**](https://docs.wpswings.com/one-click-upsell-funnel-for-woocommerce/#pop-up-on-exit-intent-2), allowing you to show a pop-up on upsell offer pages when a customer tries to exit the browser, this can be an ultimate upselling hack for your business.
+Using the WooCommerce Upsell Plugin you can enable the pop-up on exit intent feature, allowing you to show a pop-up on upsell offer pages when a customer tries to exit the browser, this can be an ultimate upselling hack for your business.

 #### 5) Unlimited Funnels with an Unlimited Number of Offers: